bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

-Prerequisites: RNMR only.
+Prerequisites: RNMR heater control.
+RNMRA only

 Description:
 `HTR` sets the heater enable flag on or off.
 This flag enables or disables computer control of the probe temperature.
 When the `HTR` command is issued, RNMR checks the current status of the probe heater.
-If the heater is in ERROR status, RNMR reports the error and resets the heater status.  `HTR` takes one parameter, "state", which is ON if heater control is enabled and OFF otherwise.
-If "state" is omitted, RNMR will prompt for the heater enable state with the current state as the default.
-The legal values of "state" are ON and OFF only.
-If the user presses <RETURN\> when prompted for a heater state, no changes are made.
-Otherwise, the new heater state is written to the spectrometer hardware immediately.
+If the heater is in ERROR status, RNMR reports the error and resets the heater status. `HTR` takes one parameter, state, which is ON if heater control is enabled and OFF otherwise.
+If state is omitted, RNMR will prompt for the heater enable state with the current state as the default.
+The legal values of state are ON and OFF only.
 ## HTRSTS
 Return probe heater status